nathanielraley/website2/content/post/2015-06-21-laudato-si-pope-pourri.markdown

 ---
+title: Laudato Si Pope-pourri
-author: nrwoodward
+author: Nathaniel Raley
 comments: true
-date: 2015-06-21 19:46:00+00:00
+date: 2015-06-21
-layout: post
 link: https://nrwoodward.wordpress.com/2015/06/21/laudato-si-pope-pourri/
 slug: laudato-si-pope-pourri
-title: Laudato Si Pope-pourri
 wordpress_id: 24
 ---

 It's not everyday that I want to read something a Pope wrote.
 In fact, today, June 19, 2015 was the only day I have ever wanted that, if memory serves.
 Today I read Papa Francesca's second encyclical, entitled "[Laudato Si -- On Care For Our Common Home](http://w2.vatican.va/content/francesco/en/encyclicals/documents/papa-francesco_20150524_enciclica-laudato-si.html)".
-It was a unique experience to navigate to _w2.vatican.va, _download an essay the Pope just wrote about environmentalism, and then read it on my computer.
+It was a unique experience to navigate to _w2.vatican.va,_ download an essay the Pope just wrote about environmentalism, and then read it on my computer.

 I read it more as a curiosity than anything else, and though I found _much_ to disagree with, I was in strong accord with two of the Pope's main points as I have understood them: (1) that every living thing is valuable and all of nature is interdependent; and (2) that rampant consumerism/individualism is a soul-sucking trap that perverts nature, prizes inequity, ruins the environment, and leads millions of people to lead ultimately meaningless lives.
 These ideas are neither new nor original, and so I don't want to spend too much time on this post.
 However, I do want to share with you some of the passages I found most interesting in case you never get to read it.
 The Pope seems like a pretty decent human being!